Cocomelon: Reception

-Reviewing the TV series, Common Sense Media rated it appropriate for ages two and up and gave it 3-out-of-5 stars, noting that it coexists with the YouTube channel.
+Reviewing the TV series, Common Sense Media rated it appropriate for ages 2 and up and gave it 3 out of 5 stars, noting that it coexists with the YouTube channel.
 The series "touches on typical preschool themes" and depicts teamwork and mutual support.
 The characters are "gender-balanced" with a "variety of skin tones, but main toddler JJ and his family are White."
-Some "inconsistencies" are cited such as the babies, who appear to be about age one, at times do things like using scissors, and usually speak in baby babble, but sometimes speak normally.
+Some "inconsistencies" are cited: babies who appear to be about age one sometimes use scissors and usually speak in baby babble, but sometimes speak normally.

 In The Guardian, entertainment reporter Stuart Heritage wrote: "Cocomelon is not the sort of thing that holds up to scrutiny well.
 It's cloying and simplistic and repetitive and ... not designed to be watched by adults at all. ...
 Some songs ... are genuinely unbearable to endure.
 But guess what?
 They're not for you.
 If you're a preschool child, though, this stuff is like crack. ...
 The key to Cocomelon's success isn't that it's good ... [it's] that it's just about reliable enough. ...
 [It is] a series of inoffensive, if slightly unsettling, songs that go on and on and on for long enough to let you sneak off and cook dinner."

 Concerns

-News media have expressed concern over the anonymous nature of the channel and its visually intense content.
+News media have expressed concern about the channel's anonymous nature and its visually intense content.

 Identity of original owners

 Cocomelon's website has described the company as having 20 employees.
 When The Wall Street Journal attempted to find out who creates Cocomelon videos, they were unable to contact Treasure Studio, which owns the channel.
-Wired magazine located a couple in Irvine, California who seemed to have some ties with Treasure Studio, but was unable to confirm that they owned the channel.
-In February 2020, Bloomberg Businessweek identified a couple from Orange County, California as the owners of Treasure Studio and Cocomelon.
+Wired magazine located a couple in Irvine, California, who seemed to have some ties with Treasure Studio, but was unable to confirm that they owned the channel.
+In February 2020, Bloomberg Businessweek identified a couple from Orange County, California, as the owners of Treasure Studio and Cocomelon.
 In mid-2020, Cocomelon was purchased by the children's new media conglomerate Moonbug.
 In 2022, Moonbug was itself acquired by Candle Media, owned by two former Disney executives.

 Content

-Psychologist Mark Travers cited Cocomelon as an example of a children's TV show that may hinder the mental development of young children due to its frenetic pacing and overstimulating visuals.
+Psychologist Mark Travers cited Cocomelon as an example of a children's TV show that may hinder young children's mental development due to its frenetic pacing and overstimulating visuals.

 The New York Times has discussed Cocomelon's focus on maintaining children's attention.
 Jordy Kaufman, a media researcher who runs the Babylab research facility at the Swinburne University of Technology in Melbourne, Australia, was quoted as saying that the effect of screen time on child development is "a big question without clear answers."

 Controversy

-On 1 August 2023, Moonbug Entertainment was awarded US$23.4 million in a copyright case against Fuzhou-based company BabyBus, accused of "blatantly copying" Cocomelon videos.
+On August 1, 2023, Moonbug Entertainment was awarded US$23.4 million in a copyright case against Fuzhou-based company BabyBus, accused of "blatantly copying" Cocomelon videos, including the character of JJ.
+Later, YouTube removed its channel BabyBus's Super JoJo.